x2110311x/x2110311x/README.md

 # Hi There!
 I'm Alex Sweeney.

-I am a tech enthusiast, student developer, and IT Professional from Ohio.
+I am a tech enthusiast, Kent State Computer Science Graduate, and IT Professional from Ohio.

 I am heavily involved in several music artist oriented communities in which I write custom Discord bots for.
 All of my work is fully available for use, modification and education purposes.